Dr Alex Louise Pearl

 Student education

-I am currently teaching the Legal Capacity topic on the ‘Human Rights and Disabled People 1’ module at Master’s level.
+In recent years I have taught the Legal Capacity topic on the ‘Human Rights and Disabled People’ module at Master’s level.
 I also have four years of experience teaching on the undergraduate Foundations of Law and Constitutional Law modules within the School of Law.
-I have designed course content at both Master’s and Undergraduate level and I have supervised three Undergraduate dissertations in the fields of equality and non-discrimination law.
+I have designed course content and produced teaching materials at both Master’s and Undergraduate level within the School of Law and have assisted with module development in the School of Sociology and Social Policy.
+I have also supervised three Undergraduate dissertations in the fields of equality and non-discrimination law.

 Research groups and institutes